makwaijun/personalwebpagev2/content/Poetry/Poetry6.md

 draft: false
 ---

 To crave the connection.
 Through a picture.
-Sometimes words.
+Through words.

 Embattled with the foe of fantasy and dreamy irreality,

 Snapped, by the fear

-of braving the confrontation, a terse dance subtly masked with misdirection with the play of tongues -
+of braving the first confrontation, a terse dance subtly masked with misdirection and the play of tongues.

-But it is with the same subtleties of which I approach thee, and it is to thee I speak.
+But it is with the same subtleties of which I shyly approach.

+&nbsp;

-Who, how and where?
+Who, how and where are you?

-This deviant in the monotonous, a star taking flight.
+This deviance in the monotonous, a star taking flight,

-Descending on the ethereal horizon; like an ornate shrine for the mortal soul, the moment captured with desirous eyes chained to sight.
+Descends on an ethereal horizon; a snapshot

+captured by desirous eyes chained to the sight.

-It wills an open door of gratuitous visitation rights to the enclosured heart and fortress of the mind.
+Open, is the door for gratuitous visitation rights

+to the enclosured heart and fortress of the mind.

+&nbsp;

+But it is not to be

-An atypical modern romcom Stomp, whose beats subside to
+a modern romcom Stomp, whose beats subside to a

-Prim, pomp with no nook of calm.
-No warm balm, but the
+Prim indifference with no nook of calm.
+No warm balm, but just the skin-touched

 Cold fabric, sheets soulless,

 unrested under covers.

+&nbsp;

-And so alone I walk on in the dreamless realm.
+And so alone I drift in the dreamless realm,

-Only to revisit at two at the settling dusk.
+at two at the settling twilight.

 Sleepy is the sunrise.